Protect Your Oral Health

 The procedure only takes about an hour and Dr. Shlafer will use a local anesthetic to ensure you won’t feel any pain.
 By the time you leave our Farmington Hills office, you’ll be able to enjoy all the benefits of a healthy and beautiful smile.

 By maintaining a good oral hygiene routine and following a well-balanced diet in combination with regular dental visits and teeth cleanings at our Farmington office, you can decrease your risk of developing gum disease.

 At the more severe stage, periodontitis can spread to your surrounding bone, tissue, and teeth in your mouth and increase your risk for other dental problems.
 Signs of periodontitis include loose teeth, receding gums, discomfort, and pus.

 If you begin to notice signs of don’t hesitate to give us a call to we can help.

 Due to the infection periodontal disease generally causes, your gums and tooth sockets will have hardened plaque and food particles that stick to your teeth.
 By using mouthwash, it will be able to help clean off the plaque and prevent it from sticking in the future.

 Visit Dr. Shlafer for Periodontal Treatment

-If you have gum disease, it’s essential that you act quickly -- the sooner you get treatment, the more likely you can avoid serious health consequences.
-No matter what stage your infection is at, Dr. Shlafer will identify the best treatment solution for you and help to preserve your oral health.
+If you have gum disease, it’s essential that you act quickly — the sooner you get treatment, the more likely you can avoid serious health consequences.
+No matter what stage your infection is at, Dr. Shlafer will be able to identify the best treatment solution for you and help to preserve your oral health.